Lunar calendar: Length of the lunar month

 The length of each lunar cycle varies slightly from the average value.
-In addition, observations are subject to uncertainty and weather conditions.
+In addition, observations are subject to uncertainty and weather conditions – in Sunni Islam, the month begins with Hilal, the actual observation of the first crescent.
 Thus, to minimise uncertainty, there have been attempts to create fixed arithmetical rules to determine the start of each calendar month.
 The best known of these is the Tabular Islamic calendar: in brief, it has a 30-year cycle with 11 leap years of 355 days and 19 years of 354 days.
 In the long term, it is accurate to one day in about 2,500 solar years or 2,570 lunar years.
 It also deviates from observation by up to about one or two days in the short term.
 The algorithm was introduced by Muslim astronomers in the 8th century to predict the approximate date of the first crescent moon, which is used to determine the first day of each month in the Islamic lunar calendar.